 Measuring the impact of communication is a critical step and measures can include:

-Audience perception measurements including factors such as:% and types of messages received and communications remembered.
-Were messages seen as relevant, consistent and credible?
+Audience perception measurements: Were messages seen as relevant, consistent and credible?
 Were the messages understood?
 How well do employees feel they are being supported?
 Do employees understand exactly what needs to happen as a result of the communication(s)?

 Consider the impact of an effective internal crisis communication response.
 A comparison can be made against a situation (internally or within a similar organization) which wasn't handled as well, and quantifiable value attributed to factors such as:

-An Impact Calculator can be used to calculate the financial impact of internal communication.
+Use our free Internal Communications ROI Calculator to calculate the financial impact of internal communication.

 SnapComms provide a range of tools and reporting options to make internal communications measurement easier.